brandlewco/adam-riding-next-cc/content/collection/the-court.md

       Ivory Williams, model repped by Agency Az, stretching and wearing black Nike athletic clothing, Shot for a personal project focused on athletics in Phoenix, AZ in 2023.
     width: 30
     top: 0
     left: 0
-    right: 0
-  - _bookshop_name: collection/photo
-    image_path: /uploads/AR_KAEDON-1.jpg
-    alt_text: >-
-      Black and white image of friends playing basketball.
-On The Court was a personal project that depicts friends coming together to play basketball outside.
-Shot and completed in Scottsdale, AZ in 2023.
-    width: 30
-    top: 0
-    left: 0